Responding to this consultation

 When we need responses by and how to respond

 We would be grateful for responses to this consultation by 30 June 2022.

 Not all questions will be relevant to your organisation, but please do answer as many as possible.
 We are interested in gathering as much relevant feedback as possible to form a view of industry priorities.

 Please indicate in your response if you believe any of the proposals in this consultation paper are likely to impact persons who share protected characteristics under the Equality Act 2010, and if so, please explain which groups and what the impact on such groups might be.

 During the consultation period, we will also conduct further outreach via workshops and events.

 If you have any questions about this consultation, please email RTGSRoadmapConsultation@bankofengland.co.uk

-We will analyse the responses and publish a feedback summary in late 2022.
+We will analyse the responses and publish a feedback summary in early 2023.
 This will include initial thoughts on how to prioritise the delivery of new features.
 We will then develop a roadmap, with the expectation that implementation will be gradual, through consistent close engagement with the industry.